The Church of Jesus Christ of Latter-day Saints in Idaho

-The Church of Jesus Christ of Latter-day Saints in Idaho refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Idaho.
-Rexburg, Idaho is home to Brigham Young University–Idaho.
-Idaho has the third most church members of any U.S. state (after Utah and California), and the second-highest percentage of members (after Utah).
-The LDS Church is the largest denomination in Idaho, with the largest presence in Eastern Idaho.
+The Church of Jesus Christ of Latter-day Saints (LDS Church) is the largest religious body in the state of Idaho, commanding the allegiance of 24% of the population.
+After California and Utah, Idaho contains the most Mormons of any US state.
+By percentage, it ranks second, behind Utah.
+The church is particularly prominent in the east of the state.
+The city of Rexburg is home to Brigham Young University–Idaho.

 History

-The LDS Church first came to Idaho in 1855 when Brigham Young sent pioneers to settle the area.
-Early settlements were in Franklin, Bear Lake Valley, and south central Idaho.
-Idaho became a state in 1890 and Latter-day Saints comprised one-fifth of the population.
+The LDS Church first came to Idaho in 1855, when Brigham Young sent pioneers to settle the area.
+Early settlements were in Franklin, Bear Lake Valley, and south-central Idaho.
+Idaho became a state in 1890, at which time Latter-day Saints comprised one-fifth of the population.
 Church presidents Harold B. Lee, Ezra Taft Benson, and Howard W. Hunter were all natives of the state.

 County statistics

 List of LDS Church adherents in each county as of 2010 according to the Association of Religion Data Archives: Note: Each county adherent count reflects meetinghouse location of congregation and not location of residence.
 Census count reflects location of residence, which may skew percent of population where adherents reside in a different county than their congregational meetinghouse.